tessel/t2-cli/README.md

 ## Setup

 Copy the example.env into a file called config.env and modify each of the fields so that they are accurate.
-The keyPath refers to the path to your SSH key (postinstall has made one at `HOME/.tessel/id_rsa`) and the keyPassphrase is an optional configuration if you need to specify a passphrase to access your key.
+The keyPath refers to the path to your SSH key (postinstall has made one at `HOME/.tessel/id_rsa`).

 ## Usage
 `t2 run FILENAME` will deploy that starting file and its dependencies to your remote Tessel